Net.Create Lesson PLans

 • make connections across literary works.

-Teachers who have used this type of network have found it successful for helping students to learn about character traits and make connections with literature.
+Teachers who have used this type of network have found it successful for helping students to learn about character traits and make connections between literary characters, themselves, and the people around them.

 When should I use this template?